Kenny Onatolu

-Olayiwola Kehinde "Kenny" Onatolu (born October 8, 1982) is a former American football linebacker who played in the Canadian Football League and National Football League.
+Olayiwola Kehinde "Kenny" Onatolu (born October 8, 1982) is an American former professional football linebacker who played in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Edmonton Eskimos as an undrafted free agent in 2007.
 He played college football at Nebraska-Omaha.

 Onatolu also played for the Minnesota Vikings and Carolina Panthers.

-Personal life
+Early life

-Onatolu earned a bachelor's degree in communications at the University of Nebraska-Omaha, and aspires to have a career in broadcasting.
-He has an identical twin brother named Taiwo, who was his teammate at Nebraska-Omaha and now is a graduate assistant on the Mavericks’ staff.
 Onatolu was born in Chicago, but spent 3 years as a child in his parents' home country of Nigeria.
-His father is a business professor.

-College
+College career

 Kenny earned Division II All-America honors as a junior and senior by Collegesportsreport.com, and recorded 324 career total tackles in his collegiate career, 5th in school history.
-He was named All-North Central Conference after each of his 4 seasons (2nd team his sophomore year), and captured team’s Outstanding LB award in 2005 and Defensive MVP award in 2006.
+He was named All-North Central Conference after each of his 4 seasons (2nd team his sophomore year), and captured team's Outstanding LB award in 2005 and Defensive MVP award in 2006.
 Kenny was also a member of the Super 6 comedy team.